joeatbayes/angular-price-pred-stocks/README.txt

     LengthDelta = (line Length - compare Line Length) similarityScore = slopeDelta / LengthDelta

+    SEE: predictor/src/reg_fit.rs method find_best_fit_in_range

+    A a more recent short trend line is combined with a longer trend line to describe the pair which I saw in the stock analysis as A long term trend + a shorter term different movement which I think represent a indicator to predict future prices.

+    SEE: predictor/src/reg_fit.rs methodbest_fit_angle
+         predictor/src/reg_fit.rs method best-build_fit_angles

 This is intended to allow the slope to be the main driver of similarity but if the lines are radically different lengths reduce the effect similarity.
 When comparing two tuple scores we can use a formula such as